Moryzont/Nordkalotten_kilder/README.md

 # Historical Sources from the High North Pre-1750

-This is a repository of historical source material from the northernmost parts of Scandinavia before 1750.
-The aim of this project is to collect all sources from northern Fenno-Scandinavia and publish them here, hopefully they will be useful if you are working on this area.
-This collection is curated by me, and if you find historical sources relating to northern Scandinavia before 1750 that are not yet included, **please reach out!**
+This repository is a growing treasure chest of historical source material from the northernmost corners of Fenno-Scandinavia, all dating from before 1750! ❄️📜 Whether you’re a researcher, student, or just curious, I hope these documents spark new insights into this fascinating region.
+If you spot any missing sources or have suggestions, please don’t hesitate to reach out!
+Your contributions will help keep this archive thriving. 🙌✨
 ## Area of interest:

 ![Map of Provinces of Interest](https://github.com/Moryzont/Nordkalotten_kilder/blob/81c550dad200d3295ef89e77f4f43aec7720c6d9/Provinces%20of%20interest.png)